brave/token-lists/README.md

 `updater_dev_endpoint=https://go-updater-dev.bravesoftware.com/extensions`

-You can test a deployment by running the Jenkins job named:
+You can test a deployment by running the [Jenkins job](https://ci.brave.com/job/brave-core-ext-wallet-data-files-update-publish-dev).
-`brave-core-ext-wallet-data-files-update-publish-dev`
 Please check to make sure it succeeds.

 Wait 5-10 minutes as the server will purge its cache during that timeframe and start serving the new component.